Virtio Network Device

 Sending Packets

 The Transmit Virtqueue of the Virtio network device is used to store the send buffer.
-When the device receives a request from the driver to write to the QueueNotify register, if the QueueSel register points to the Transmit Queue at this time, it indicates that the driver is notifying the device that there is a new packet to send.
+When the device receives a request from the driver to write to the QueueNotify register, if the QueueSel register points to the Transmit Queue at that time, it indicates that the driver has informed the device that there is a new packet to send.
 The Virtio-net device will take out a descriptor chain from the available ring, each descriptor chain corresponds to a packet, and the memory buffer it points to contains the packet data to be sent.
 The packet data includes 2 parts, the first part is the packet header virtio_net_hdr_v1 structure specified by the Virtio protocol, which contains some description information of the packet, and the second part is the Ethernet frame.
-To send a packet, just write the Ethernet frame part to the Tap device through the writev function.
-After the Tap device receives the frame, it will forward it to the bridge device, and the bridge device will forward it to the external network through the physical network card based on the MAC address.
+To send a packet, only the Ethernet frame part needs to be written into the Tap device through the writev function.
+After the Tap device receives the frame, it will forward it to the bridge device, which will forward it to the external network through the physical network card based on the MAC address.

 Receiving Packets